AdobeDocs/commerce-operations.en/help/implementation-playbook/infrastructure/on-premises.md

 ![Diagram showing self-hosted Adobe Commerce infrastructure on third-party cloud services](../../assets/playbooks/on-premises-infrastructure.svg)

-Let’s dive deeper into the roles and functions of each aspect of the infrastructure shown above:
+Let's dive deeper into the roles and functions of each aspect of the infrastructure shown above:

 1. Amazon Route 53 provides DNS configuration.